EnergizeStatistics/kaggle-campaign-acquire-repeat-shoppers/README.md

 I then built a classification model using these features. `PySpark ML`, compared to `scikit-learn`, has limited algorithms.
 I compared the performances of logistic regression, random forest classifier, and gradient boosting classifier and eventually chose gradient boosting classifier.
 A grid search of hyperparameters was performed with 6-fold cross-validation.

+The predictive performance is less than

 ## Usage ##
-This analysis requires Spark 2.3.1 and Python 3.6.5.
+This analysis requires `Spark 2.3.1` and `Python 3.6.5`.

 First download all the data from the Challenge's page.

+Run load_raw_to_spark.py and then reduce_transactions.py.
+Recall that the original shopping history covers all purchased items; reduce_transactions.py selects the shopping records of the company/category/brand related to the customer's coupon offer.

-Then run these scripts in the "feature_engineering" folder to create features:
+Then run the scripts in the "feature_engineering" folder to create features; the order of these scripts does not matter and one can skip any of them if so chooses:
 * create_base_features.py
 * create_product_features.py
 * create_user_features.py
 * create_competition_features.py.
-The order of these four scripts does not matter and one can skip some scripts if so chooses.

 Then run merge_features.py.
-If any of the earlier feature construction scripts are skipped, the corresponding parquet files need to be moved from this script.
+If any of the earlier feature construction scripts are skipped, the corresponding parquet files need to be removed from this script.

+Finally run train_predict.py.
+This script generates a csv submission file.